dassje/html_manager/README.md

 How to do?

 1. Just add the reference to the script html_partial.js in your index.html file.
-2. Split your HTML to different documents
-3. Add partial tags where you want to include html from external file.
+2. Add partial tags where you want to include html from external file.

   ```html
   <!doctype html>